-"When notifications are served to the user directly on the home screen of their phone or tablet, the impressions are going to be quite significant," Ben-Yehuda said.
-"Geomapping and targeting users in real time with location-based marketing helps to make the content that users are marketed with way more relevant than a general marketing campaign that doesn't consider location."
+"When notifications are served to the user directly on the home screen of their phone or tablet, the impressions are going to be quite significant," said Yoni Ben-Yehuda, chief marketing officer of Material Good, a luxury boutique that sells jewelry, time pieces, art and accessories.
+"Geomapping and targeting users in real time with location-based marketing helps to make the content … more relevant than a general marketing campaign that doesn't consider location."

-Although text message marketing can be very effective, it isn't right for every company.
-If it's not aligned with the products or services that you offer and the way you connect with your audience, it shouldn't be used, Ben-Yehuda said.
+Although text message marketing can be effective, it isn't right for every company.
+If it's not aligned with the products or services you offer and the way you connect with your audience, it shouldn't be used, Ben-Yehuda said.

 "Only use text messaging as a marketing channel if the customer or potential customer has opted in and supplied you with their phone number," Ben-Yehuda said.
 "If you contact users unsolicited, you run the risk of losing your credibility and having them unsubscribe to your messages."

 Example: American Eagle allows customers to sign up for SMS alerts on the mobile site at their own time.
 When a client feels they're in control, they're more likely to be interested.

 Use it wisely

 Text messaging isn't appropriate for every marketing scenario.
 Ben-Yehuda advised using it for things like a delivery status, as a secondary message after you download a certain mobile app or program, a receipt of purchase or an exclusive discount — and only for brands with an audience that prefers this sort of communication.

 "A text is more personal than an email, so if you're contacting the user and they've never heard of you ... you'll likely be considered spam," Ben-Yehuda told Business News Daily.
 "When the brand recognition is present with the user and they're familiar with your company or products, offering them content via text can be efficient."